The history of ancient Egyptians is always included in school curriculums. Here's information on the diet of the ancient Egyptians.

 Several types of meats were eaten, including pork in some regions.

 Cattle beef was commonly eaten by the rich, along with sheep or goat, while the poor often ate geese, ducks, and other fowl.
-Animals that we considered to be exotic today we have also eaten, such as gazelles and antelopes.
+Animals that are not considered to be food today were also eaten, such as gazelles and antelopes.
 Because of religious stigma, many types of seafood were avoided.

 Beer was a common beverage and served at meals.
 It was made from barley and stored in specially made beer jars.